lilpacy/gemini-paper-summarizer/README.md

 A command-line tool that uses Gemini API to generate summaries of academic papers.

-Note: Currently, the output is in Japanese only.
+Note: Supports English and Japanese.

 ## Examples